joshbrew/graphscript/README.md

  - `graphscript-services.gpu`: Experimental `gpu.js` plugin. ~500kb, use it with workers for best results.
  - `graphscript-services.storage`: Some BrowserFS, CSV, and Google Drive utilities.
 Not very complete.

+### Contributing

+Want to see this API improve faster?
+Please contribute or create issues and offer perspective.
+This repo is mostly a labor of love by Josh, with Garrett swooping in to reality check the actual utility of it from time to time.
+We want this to API to give you open web super powers, so we can all move on to building much more interesting end products as a community, as well as get more students, engineers, and researchers working in a collaborative development environment.
+This is the future!
+Down with knowledge and tool hoarding!

 ### See also:
 - [`device-decoder`](https://github.com/brainsatplay/device-decoder) - Complex Browser USB and Browser or Native Mobile Bluetooth driver set that is by-default multithreaded using our web worker system.
 You can use the worker system to create fully-threaded pipelines from the device codec without touching the main thread.

 ## Acknowledgments
-This library is maintained by [Joshua Brewster](https://github.com/joshbrew) and [Garrett Flynn](https://github.com/garrettmflynn), who use contract work and community contributions to support themselves.
-You can contribute to our work through [Open Collective](https://opencollective.com/brainsatplay), along with whoever joins the team eventually.
+This library is maintained by [Joshua Brewster](https://github.com/joshbrew) and [Garrett Flynn](https://github.com/garrettmflynn), who use contract work and community contributions to support themselves to build free/libre software and hardware plans.
+You can contribute to our work through [Open Collective](https://opencollective.com/brainsatplay), or get in touch.

 ### Backers
 [Support us with a monthly donation](https://opencollective.com/brainsatplay#backer) and help us continue our activities!